N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

 # Building our Docker image

-One we have our Dockerfile this is a rather **easy step**.
-Assuming that you are in a directory containing only you dockerfile, run
+Once we have our Dockerfile, this is a rather **easy step**.
+Assuming that you are in a directory containing only your Dockerfile, run
 ```bash
 docker build -t ethminer .
 ```
-⚠️ _Do not foget the dot at the end of the command (it means "the current directory") !_
+⚠️ _Do not forget the dot at the end of the command (it means "the current directory") !_

 You can change `ethermine` by what you want.
 It is the **name of your docker image**.
-You can confirm your docker image is on you system by running `docker image ls`.
+You can confirm your docker image is on your system by running `docker image ls`.
 This should give something like this :
 ```bash
 REPOSITORY               TAG                     IMAGE ID       CREATED        SIZE
 ethminer                 latest                  bcf676a57879   6 hours ago    7.15GB